enketo/blog/_posts/2015-05-19-install-enketo.md

 nano ~/enketo-express/config/config.json
 ```

 The default configuration is almost functional.
 We just need to make sure it links to the correct Form/Data server and create a secret API key and encryption key.
+See [this document](https://github.com/enketo/enketo-express/blob/master/config/README.md) for an explanation of these configuration items.
 In this example we use a server at https://my-aggregate.appspot.com.
 So the minimum configuration items to change are:

 ```json
 {